MelvinCruz32/Data-Analysis-Portfolio/Hospital+Patient+Records/Hospital_Patient_Records_README.md

 - 2017 is higher because of the periodic evaluation.
 The percentage of patients who remained for 2 months is 73%.
 - In 2018, another patient with a periodic evaluation stayed for almost a year, increasing the percentage to 92%.
 - 2020 had an average stay-in hour of 82.57 because 74% of patients contracted COVID-19.
 Their remaining time for isolation is 56%, and those in the intensive care unit stayed about 18%.
 - The average stay-in hours for 2021 are 5.7% higher than 2020's.
 Its average increased to 6.3% because the percentage of COVID-19 patients remaining has increased.
-The percentage of patients with COVID-19 who are in isolation has risen from 56% to 62%.
+The percentage of COVID-19 patients who are in isolation has risen from 56% to 62%.

 #### c.
 Hospital Costs per Visit
 - The average cost per visit is $6,270.